Semco Salvage & Marine Pte Ltd v Lancer Navigation, The Nagasaki Spirit

-The Nagasaki Spirit [1997] is an English admiralty law case on marine salvage and on the provisions of Article 13 and 14 of the 1989 Salvage Convention.
+Semco Salvage & Marine Pte Ltd v Lancer Navigation Co Ltd, The Nagasaki Spirit [1997] is an English admiralty law case on marine salvage and on the provisions of Article 13 and 14 of the 1989 Salvage Convention.

 The case identified problems with the drafting of the convention, a response to which was the 2000 SCOPIC codicil which may be attached to the Lloyd's Open Form ("LOF") to vary the terms of the salvage reward.

 Facts

 The case involved a collision in 1992 between the oil tanker Nagasaki Spirit, laden with 40,000 tons of crude oil, and the container ship, Ocean Blessing in the northern part of the Malacca Straits.
 After the collision some 12,000 tons of crude oil escaped into the sea and caught fire; both vessels were engulfed in flames.
 All the crew of the Ocean Blessing perished and only two crew on The Nagasaki Spirit survived.
 Professional salvors agreed to salve the Nagasaki Spirit under LOF 1990 (which included Arts 13 and 14 of the convention).
 Using several tugs, the fire was extinguished, the cargo transshipped and the vessel safely redelivered to her owners.

 It has been speculated that the collision was a result of the vessel having been taken by pirates who then abandoned ship, leaving the vessel still under way yet without any bridge officers in control, or that the Nagasaki Spirit was manoeuvring erratically to avoid a pirate attack.